on the blog

 Why it matters:

-This is one of the most scrutinized updates — and one of the most regulated.
-Franchisors typically only show operating franchise units in the system that have performed for a full 12 months.
-You will want to see an update snapshot of the system – while only averages, these numbers should improve year over year as the franchise grows.
+This is one of the most scrutinized updates – and one of the most regulated.
+Franchisors typically show only operating franchise units in the system that have performed for a full 12 months.
+You will want to see an updated snapshot of the system – while only averages, these numbers should improve year over year as the franchise grows.

 • Franchise agreement language